 The Occupational Health and Safety Act is founded upon the Internal Responsibility System.
 This is a system based upon the overlapping and concurrent duties, noted below, of corporations, officers, directors, managers, supervisors and workers.
-At each level of our organization the employer, managers, supervisors and workers must understand their duties and responsibilities as they relate to the health and safety program and work in full compliance with the Occupational Health and Safety Act and the applicable regulations.
+At each level of our organization the employer, managers, supervisors and workers must understand their duties and responsibilities identified on the health and safety program and work in full compliance with the Occupational Health and Safety Act and the applicable regulations.